nginx/unit/tools/unitctl/README.md

 ```

 ### Lists active listeners from running Unit processes
+Unitctl can query a given control API to fetch all configured
+listeners.

 ```
 unitctl listeners
 No socket path provided - attempting to detect from running instance